Preserving Privacy and Security in Federated Learning: Introduction

-\textbf{Contributions.} Our main contributions are summarized as follows: \begin{itemize} \item We establish a framework combining both the secure aggregation protocol and defense mechanisms against poisoning attacks without violating any privacy guarantees. \item We propose a new secure aggregation protocol using homomorphic encryption for federated learning that can tolerate malicious users and a semi-honest server while maintaining both privacy and liveness. \item We construct a ZKP protocol for a backdoor defense to demonstrate the feasibility of our framework. \item Finally, we analyze the computation and communication cost of the framework and provide some benchmarks regarding its performance. \end{itemize}
+\textbf{Contributions.} Our main contributions are as follows: \begin{itemize} \item We establish a framework integrating both the secure aggregation protocol and defense mechanisms against poisoning attacks without violating any privacy guarantees. \item We propose a new secure aggregation protocol using homomorphic encryption for federated learning that can tolerate malicious users and a semi-honest server while maintaining both privacy and liveness. \item We construct a ZKP protocol for a backdoor defense to demonstrate the feasibility of our framework. \item Finally, we analyze the computation and communication cost of the framework and provide some benchmarks regarding its performance. \end{itemize}

-\textbf{Organization.} The rest of the paper is structured in the following manner.
-Section \ref{sec:sec} provides the high-level design of our proposed solution and the securiy model.
+\textbf{Organization.} The rest of the paper is structured as follows.
+Section \ref{sec:sec} provides the system and security models.
 The main framework for combining both the secure aggregation protocol and defense mechanisms against poisoning attacks is shown in Section \ref{sec:frame}.
 Section \ref{sec:agg} presents our proposed secure aggregation protocol for federated learning.
 Section \ref{sec:zkp} gives the ZKP protocol for a backdoor defense mechanism.
-We then evaluate the complexity and benchmark our proposed solution in Section \ref{sec:eval}.
-We discuss some related work in Section \ref{sec:rel} and finally provide some concluding remarks in Section \ref{sec:con}.
+We evaluate the complexity and benchmark our solution in Section \ref{sec:eval}.
+We discuss some related work in Section \ref{sec:rel} and provide some concluding remarks in Section \ref{sec:con}.